delight-dev/delight-dev.github.io/Tutorials/Lists.md

 </List>
 ```

-It provides two NavigationButton templates one for the Next/Previous arrows and one for the Page buttons by setting *NavigationType="Page"*.
-The spacing and offset of the page buttons are also specified through the properties *PageNavigationGroupOffset* and *PageNavigationGroupSpacing*.
+It provides two *NavigationButton* templates one for the Next/Previous arrows and one for the Page buttons by setting *NavigationType="Page"*.
+The spacing and offset of the page buttons are also specified through the properties *PageNavigationGroupOffset* and *PageNavigationGroupSpacing* on the List view.

 ![](lists-paged-list-levelselect.gif)